John443/Map-Generation/README.md

 Using OpenCV to create the trace with the raw map

 ##voronoi.cpp
-Get the skeleton of the contoured map
+Get the skeleton of the contoured map (in developing...)